 About Scholarly Teaching

-CETL Scholarly Teaching promotes and advances research-based pedagogies for all delivery modalities (e.g. face-to-face, hybrid, online) that foster student academic engagement, learning, and success.
-Our programs empower all educators at KSU to pursue excellence in their teaching within a scholarly, evidence-based framework.
+CETL Scholarly Teaching promotes and advances research-based pedagogies for faculty and graduate student teachers in all delivery modalities (e.g. face-to-face, hybrid, online).
+Programs empower all educators at KSU to pursue excellence in their teaching within a scholarly, evidence-based framework.

 Scholarly Teaching Staff

 Tris UtschigTris Utschig Director for Scholarly Teaching and Associate Professor of Nuclear Engineering

 Director for Scholarly Teaching and Associate Professor of Nuclear Engineering

 Dr. Utschig is dedicated to providing CETL services specifically addressing the scholarly teaching needs of KSU faculty.
 In this role he manages and contributes to the CETL Team in creating institutes, workshops, webinars, and book chats; running faculty learning communities; conducting classroom observations; and providing custom consulting services to colleges, departments, and individual faculty to leverage the learning sciences in bringing a scholarly approach to all aspects of the teaching and learning process.
 Tris brings significant expertise and consultation experience in choosing pedagogical techniques, performing course and learning activity design, assessing student learning outcomes, conducting research in the Scholarship of Teaching and Learning (SoTL), and with writing and implementing externally funded educational research proposals.
 As Associate Professor of Nuclear Engineering, Tris also teaches courses for the Department of Mechanical Engineering.

 - Facilitated countless online webinars and workshops, beginning in 2013.